qbrc-cnap/cnap/docs/workflows.md

 Discussion of the `display_element` for the file-chooser is reserved for the section concerning the creation of custom input elements.
 However, we briefly note that the `context_args` parameter specifies that the file-chooser we created should filter to *only* show gzipped fastq-format files.

+<a id="gui-schema"></a>
 #### The GUI schema

 As described above, we compose the user-interface from a set of pre-defined elements, using our `gui.json` file to dictate how those elements are shown (e.g. labels, dropdown choices, etc).
-The full set of these elements is given in `<repository dir>/workflow_ingestion/gui_schema.json`.
+The full set of these elements is given in `/www/workflow_ingestion/gui_schema.json`.
 In that file, we see the `gui_elements` key, which points at a JSON object.
 Each key in this object gives the "name" of an available element.
 Recall that in our `gui.json` file, we declared "types" for each element in our GUI; you *must* select an element that is among the keys of the `gui_elements` object.
 For instance, in our GUI above we created a dropdown by declaring `"type": "select"`, which is one of the keys in the `gui_elements` object.

 Each of these GUI elements has several keys:
 - `html_source` gives the location (relative to the `workflow_ingestion` directory) of an HTML snippet which declares how it is displayed in the browser.
 These HTML snippets often include "template" code for the python-based jinja templating language.
 As a concrete example, consider the snippet for the dropdown element used above: